AbishekThapa/yelp-insights-analytics/README.md

 ├── requirements.txt      # Python package dependencies
 └── yelp_etl.log          # Log file for the ETL process
 ```

+## GitHub Rendering Fix

+The notebook has been optimized for GitHub rendering.
+The key changes include:

+- **Static Plotting**: Added matplotlib configuration for non-interactive backend
+- **Image Display**: Replaced interactive `fig.show()` calls with static `display(Image())` calls
+- **Plot Saving**: All plots are saved to the `screenshots/` directory and displayed as static images

+This ensures that all visualizations render properly when viewing the notebook on GitHub.

 ## Scope of Analysis